WhatFor/Testing-Guidelines/README.md

 Once you've got the basics, you're good to go!
 But there are some best practices and tips here to help you write better tests from the go.

 * Avoid splitting test logic out into other classes or base classes.
 You might think it would be clever to create a base test class with mocking helpers, but that's spreading your test logic across other files and makes it harder to write and read your tests.
 Keep all your related test code in one file/location.
 * If a test is difficult to setup, consider it an indicator that your code needs work.
 Tests provide *a lot* of feedback on code quality and complexity.
 Listen to your tests!
 If you find you're struggling to build a test, refactor!
 Don't just write a big, complex test - they're brittle.
 * Treat your tests as first-class code.
 Keep it clean, decoupled and maintained.
 Your tests are important and an invaluable addition to your coding toolkit, don't let them get rusty.
 * Making your code work is only half the work.
-Code needs to be efficient, readable, de-coupled and maintainable.
+Code needs to be efficient, readable, decoupled and maintainable.
 With the introduction of tests, you work towards meeting all of these requirements.
 * If you're expecting an exception to be thrown from your code, you can add an attribute to the test method and call the throwing code.
 For example, `[ExpectedException(typeof(InvalidOperationException))]`.

 # Test Driven Development - or TDD

 Now that you're a master at writing good, clean tests for .NET code, and you're well aware of all the incredible reasons to start writing tests, you're ready to begin TDD.

-TDD is a methodolgy that flips the standard flow of writing code (write THEN test) around, so we write our tests first and THEN our code!
+TDD is a methodology that flips the standard flow of writing code (write THEN test) around, so we write our tests first and THEN our code!
 For example, if you're going to be writing a method to strip any invalid characters from an input string (to be used for cleaning input data), you would first define the test to test that method, such as:

 		[TestMethod]